devkrest/flutter_story_presenter/README.md

 ```

 ### Full Example
-This is the full example demonstrating the usage of `FlutterStoryView`.
+This is the full example demonstrating the usage of `FlutterStoryPresenter`.
 For more insights and detailed reference, refer to the [official documentation](https://github.com/devkrest/flutter_storyview).

 ## Team Devkrest
 We would like to extend our heartfelt thanks to the following contributors for their invaluable contributions to this package.